Electromagnetic pollution: a new public health issue.

 The question of what constitutes safe levels of electromagnetic emissions continues to generate debate within the scientific community.
 It is clear, however, that an increased amount of research bears evidence of EM pollution contributing to a heightened level of stress-related conditions and environmentally triggered diseases such as cancer, diabetes and multiple sclerosis.

-Our heath and economies are at risk from these forms of pollution:
+Our health and economies are at risk from these forms of pollution:

 Article 15 of the 1992 Rio Declaration on Environment and Development